 The CryptO'pinion?

-Wizball is a lot harder than the 8-Bit original and ultra-fast reactions are needed.
-Personally, I feel it's the firing of our weapon which should be quicker and more like a Jeff Minter game?
+Wizball is a lot harder than the 8-bit original and ultra-fast reactions are needed.
+I feel the firing of our weapon should be quicker and more like a Jeff Minter game?
 Okay, maybe that was a bad example but it's too lethargic.
-Also, in one-player mode, controlling Cat is awkward and not what you need when aliens are invading the screen.
+Also, in one-player mode, controlling Cat is awkward and not what you need when aliens are invading.

-Having said all that, I really enjoyed Wizball.
+Having said all that, I really enjoy Wizball.
 I genuinely wish there were more hours in my day to play it and (maybe) beat this infuriating shooter.
-I'm going to be returning to it again, simply because I need to know how everything looks in colour!!
-So don't be quick to judge because it's surprisingly entertaining and I've thoroughly enjoyed it.
+I'm going to be returning to it again because I need to know how it looks in colour!!
+Don't be quick to judge, it's surprisingly entertaining and I've thoroughly enjoyed it.

 Don't be a sissy - download for either floppy or hard disk and help Wiz restore his world!